 - told that your sexual partner has been diagnosed with trichomoniasis by a doctor

-Placing an order for metronidazole at Zava is a simple and convenient process:
+Requesting metronidazole treatment is a simple and convenient process:

-- If your order is right for you, then it can be posted to your preferred address, or you can collect it from a local post office instead
+- If your request is right for you, then it can be posted to your preferred address, or you can collect it from a local Post Office instead

 Common side effects of trichomoniasis treatment